Nikkei tumbles, foreigners sell exporters and financials

 Banks and insurers, which typically accumulate higher-yielding products such as foreign bonds in their portfolios, lost ground after the U.S. benchmark 10-year yield slipped to 2.966 percent, the lowest since Sept.
 13.

-Tea beverage maker Ito En stumbled 5.5 percent after its net profit for the May-October period dropped 5.9 percent on the year to 8.698 billion yen, pulled down by a special loss related to torrential rain that hit Japan in July.
-(Editing by Jacqueline Wong)
+Tea beverage maker Ito En stumbled 6 percent after its net profit for May-October dropped 5.9 percent on the year to 8.698 billion yen, pulled down by a special loss related to torrential rain that hit Japan in July.
+(Editing by Kim Coghill)